Rita Ora Moving On From ‘ANTM,’ Focusing On Her Music Career

 A post shared by Rita Ora (@ritaora) on

 The 26-year-old has become known for her street style looks and TV appearances.
 Rita Ora has been spotted at various recording sessions throughout London and Los Angeles.
 Fans have been anxiously awaiting the follow-up to her 2012 debut album, Ora.
-But she kept busy due to her modeling gigs, clothing lines, and appearances on The Voice UK, The X Factor UK, and the Fifty Shades of Grey sequel.
+But she kept busy due to her modeling gigs, clothing lines, and appearances on The Voice U.K., The X Factor U.K., and the Fifty Shades of Grey sequel.

-An insider has revealed to The Metro that Rita plans to focus on both “the Fifty Shades of Grey sequel” as well as “her music and career.”
+An insider has revealed to Metro that Rita plans to focus on both the Fifty Shades of Grey follow-up as well as “her music and career.”
 She is already focused on making new music.
 She has a new headlining gig at Sziget festival and at Victorious Festival in August.

 26/08 @VictoriousFest ! pic.twitter.com/HixUGRSfZ5